Scrambling Without Chaos in Random Free-Fermionic Systems: conclusions and discussions

-\paragraph{Acknowledgments:} We thank Saleh Rahimi-Keshari for valuable discussions.
+We thank Saleh Rahimi-Keshari for valuable discussions and Gilles Parez for fruitful comments on the first version of this work.
 MV is grateful to Mohsen Alishahiha for fruitful discussions and support.
 AM would like to acknowledge support from the Iran National Elites Foundation under the Kazemi–Ashtiani starting grant.
+MV is supported by Iran National Science Foundation (INSF) under project No.4023620.